rahil-makadia/grss/docs/source/index.rst

 If you use GRSS in your research, please cite at least one of the following:

 * Makadia et al. (2025).
-"Gauss-Radau Small-body Simulator (GRSS): An Open-Source Library for Planetary Defense", `Planetary Defense Journal, 6. <https://doi.org/10.3847/PSJ/adbc88>`_
+"Gauss-Radau Small-body Simulator (GRSS): An Open-Source Library for Planetary Defense", `The Planetary Science Journal, 6. <https://doi.org/10.3847/PSJ/adbc88>`_
 * Makadia et al. (2025).
 "Gauss-Radau Small-body Simulator (GRSS): An Open-Source Library for Planetary Defense", `Journal of Open Source Software, 10(107), 7861. <https://doi.org/10.21105/joss.07861>`_

 Continue reading on the following pages to learn more about the library: